 Each person’s contact lens needs are unique.
 That’s why it is important to replace your contact lenses based on your personal usage.
 Dispose of your contact lenses if they become scratched or damaged in any way.
 Do not wear contact lenses beyond the manufacturer's best-by date and do not wear them past the recommended usage.

 Based on recommended use and wear, you should replace your contact lenses every one to two weeks.

 Yes.
 Hydraclear Technology makes it easier than ever for people with Astigmatism to wear contact lenses.
 These disposable contact lenses are comfortable and offer the right level of moisture so you can wear them all day and blink in comfort.

 It is not recommended to wear contact lenses while swimming or showering.
-Water molecules can enter the lens creating bacteria build-up which can lead to eye infections.
+Water molecules can enter the lens creating bacteria build up which can lead to eye infection.

 These disposable contact lenses are made with silicone hydrogel material and have an oxygen transmissibility of 129 Dk/t.
 This creates a more breathable and comfortable environment for your eyes, meaning you can wear them for longer periods of time and in dry or dusty conditions.

 It is safe to wear makeup while wearing contact lenses.
 We recommended practicing good hygiene when applying makeup including washing your hands beforehand and always cleaning your brushes and applicators before use.
 This will prevent the build-up of harmful bacteria which can harm your eyes.
 It is also recommended to insert your contact lenses first prior to makeup application so as to prevent makeup particles from getting between your eye and the lens.